-Mobility - objective: take advantage from all the mobility opportunities.
+Mobility - objective: promote and take advantage from all the mobility opportunities.

-Indicators - number of staff who applied for mobility.
+Indicators - number of surveys and number of staff who applied for mobility.

 Outcomes and outputs: retain the most qualified staff members, attract from the job market the most talented and skilled resources, use of internal publication of vacant posts when eligible staff are identified.
 To this extent, the attractiveness of the Agency will be one of the objectives of our programming exercises.